caltechlibrary/newt/newt-presentation.md

 - I am building staff facing applications, Summer 2023
 - Testing Solr/Elasticsearch as a JSON sources
-- Move beyond my proof of concept
+- I hope to move beyond my proof of concept demo

 # It would be nice if ...